alasdairmorris/random/README.md

 `random` will run on most Linux and Mac OS X systems.

-To install it, just find the appropriate one-liner below, based on the destination O/S and architecture, and copy-paste it into your terminal.
+To install it, just find the appropriate one-liner below - based on the destination O/S and architecture - and copy-paste it into your terminal.

-(Feel free to change the install dir - `$HOME/bin` in the examples below - to be something more appropriate for your needs).
+Feel free to change the install dir - `$HOME/bin` in the examples below - to be something more appropriate for your needs.

 ### Linux (32-bit)